 Cheryl is a Foundation Governor appointed by the Parochial Church Council of the parish of Guarlford & Madresfield with Newland.

 I am a local authority solicitor in Gloucestershire having also worked at high street, regional and international law firms.
 I live in the Parish and, with my daughter attending the school, became a Governor in November 2016.

 Helen is a Foundation Governor appointed by the Diocesan Board of Education.

-Entering my ninth year at Madresfield school I have been thrilled to be involved on both the friends committee on which I was chairman for six years and now as a governor.
+Entering my ninth year at Madresfield school I have been thrilled to be involved on both the Friends committee, of which I was chairman for six years, and now as a governor.
 Having seen my eldest child go through the whole school I think this puts me in a good position to aid the governors and parents with helpful advice where needed.
 Outside the school I run my own events company which keeps me very busy.

 Mr David Radley

 David is a Foundation Governor appointed by the Worcester Diocesan Board of Education.

 After retiring as a GP in Malvern 2 years ago, I became a volunteer reader at Madresfield School.
 As a result of this, I became more involved with the school and became a governor in September 2017.
 My particular responsibilities are the premises and PE.

 I joined Madresfield Primary School in January 2006 when I was appointed Deputy Headteacher, and immediately became teacher representative on the Governing body.
 Since moving to Worcester in 1996 I had always wanted to work at Madresfield and I now feel privileged to be a part of our friendly hardworking team.